Looking to Get Started with Warhammer 40K?

 Adeptus Custodes

-If Space Marines really aren’t your thing, and you’re looking for something a little more special that stands out from the crowd then those chosen by the Emperor himself may be a good choice - Adeptus Custodes
+If Space Marines aren’t your thing, and you’re looking for something a little more special that stands out from the crowd then those chosen by the Emperor himself may be a good choice - Adeptus Custodes

-Far more powerful than any Space Marine, each Custodes model stand out from each other as they all hold unique strengths that set them apart.
-This strength leads to the points cost of each unit being quite expensive compared to Space Marines which, while on the surface looks like a negative, just means that less models are needed to build your 2000 points list.
-This means that not only do you have less models that need building and painting but you won’t have to buy as many models and can save some money.
-A quick way to start a detachment would be the Adeptus Custodes Combat Patrol Box.
+Far more powerful than any Space Marine, each Custodes model stands out from the other as they all hold unique strengths that set them apart.
+This strength leads to the points cost of each unit being quite expensive compared to Space Marines which, while on the surface looks like a negative, just means that fewer models are needed to build your 2000 points list.
+This means that not only do you have fewer models that need building and painting but you won’t have to buy as many models and can save some money.

-To start an Adeptus Custodes army you would want to pick up the Adeptus Custodes Custodian Guard as it allows you to build 5 Custodian Guards.
 Another benefit of the Custodes is that often their models can be built multiple ways to make different units which allows for customisation and options for your army at no extra cost.
 For example, the Custodian Guard box can alternatively build a Shield-Captain or Vexilla.
-There is also a new Adeptus Custodes Codex that provides the rules and options available to you and can help you build a Warhammer 40K army for cheap with just a few boxes with variations included.

-Hopefully from this you can see that although it may be difficult to know where to start with Warhammer 40K, looking at what you would want from an army and what an army provides in terms of playstyle, model count and aesthetic can make knowing what to build far easier.
+Hopefully from this, you can see that although it may be difficult to know where to start with Warhammer 40K, looking at what you would want from an army and what an army provides in terms of playstyle, model count and aesthetic can make knowing what to build far easier.

-But what if after all this you’re thinking “maybe Warhammer 40K isn’t my game”?
-Well, there are plenty of alternative options when it comes to wargame offerings from Games Workshop.
 If you prefer smaller-scale battles set within a fantasy setting (The Mortal Realms) where magic is abundant and a conflict rages between the four Grand Alliances: Chaos, Order, Death, and Destruction, then Warhammer: Age of Sigmar could be a better alternative for you.
-If you still think that neither of these are for you then there are plenty of other games to explore: from the massive army sizes of Apocalypse to the small gangs of Necromunda and even Kill Team.

 For more from us about Warhammer 40K, Games Workshop and Wargaming in general make sure to check out our blog or follow us on Facebook, Twitter or Instagram.